eyalsim/trace/README.md

-## TRACE captures the tissue-specific footprints of hereditary disease genes through interpretable machine learning models
+## TRACE: Predicting molecular mechanisms of hereditary diseases by using their tissue-selective manifestation

 This repository contains data, code, and analysis as described in the paper "Predicting molecular mechanisms of hereditary diseases by using their tissue-selective manifestation" (*add link when published*).